 Another player who doesn’t seem to be as appreciated by his team on FIFA 20 Career Mode is Oleksandr Zinchenko.

-The Ukrainian has been a good utility player for Pep Guadiola in real life and has seen that pass over to FIFA 20, where he is listed as a left-back.
-With an initial rating of 78, Zinchenko boasts good all-round stats including 81 crossing and 82 short passing.
+The Ukrainian has been a good utility player for Pep Guardiola in real life and has seen that pass over to FIFA 20, where he is listed as a left-back.
+With an initial rating of 79, Zinchenko boasts good all-round stats including 82 crossing and 83 short passing.
 He also has the potential to rise to 85 becoming another solid full-back.
-But, Man City apparently don’t really value this on FIFA 20 Career Mode, allowing you to buy him for his value of £11.5m.
+He’s valued at £14m but Manchester City will take a little persuading, around £15m.

 Lukas Klostermann (RB Leipzig)